 I pulled this recipe together in the summertime, which isn't the best time to bake, of course, but two weeks ago, the temperature “dipped” down into the 70's and so I grabbed the opportunity to do some quick baking (I made my simple Oat Bran Muffins) and try out a new recipe.
 And boy did we get a winner!
 Luscious Lemony Goodness!

-The inspiration for these bars are the Lemon Coconut Bars on Simply Sugar and Gluten Free.
+The inspiration for these bars are the Lemon Coconut Bars from Amy Green.
 I showed them to my son and well, both of us were inspired to give them a whirl!
 In fact, he jumped up and down with the sweetest smile on his face, so I just had to bake them.

-The only problem was, my oldest has a life-threatening allergy to eggs, so I just had to create two versions and then bake several batches with eggs and several without so that my oldest wouldn't be left without a special treat .
+The only problem was, my oldest has a life-threatening allergy to eggs, so I just had to create two versions and then bake several batches with eggs and several batches of Vegan Lemon Bars so that my oldest wouldn't be left without a special treat :-).